Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Dual-space Bayesian inference for constrained inverse problems

 \textbf{Step 2: Gradient computation.} Once the auxiliary variables are available, the gradient of the log-posterior with respect to $\bm{m}^{(j)}$ can be computed.
 This gradient naturally decomposes into a likelihood term---derived from the data misfit and constraint penalty---and a prior term:

 The likelihood gradient is computed from the dual iteration as:

-In the above expression, $\circ$ denotes elementwise multiplication and ${}^*$ denotes complex conjugate.
+In the above expression, ${}^*$ denotes complex conjugate.
 This expression has the familiar structure of a zero-lag cross-correlation between the forward wavefield $\bm{u}_i^{(j)}$ and the adjoint wavefield $\bm{\lambda}_i^{(j)}$, analogous to the gradient computation in adjoint-state methods for FWI \citep{Plessix2006}.
+The denominator normalizes this correlation by the diagonal Gauss--Newton term, so that equation~\ref{eq:gradient-lik} supplies a preconditioned gradient rather than the bare score of the augmented density.
 The prior gradient depends on the choice of prior:

 \textbf{Step 3: SVGD update for model.} With the gradients computed, the model particles are updated using the SVGD perturbation (equation~\ref{eq:svgd-phi}), which combines the gradient-driven term---that moves particles toward high-probability regions---with the repulsive kernel term that maintains ensemble diversity: